kpaede/Verovio-Music-Renderer/README.md

 ## Additionally Used (With Many Thanks):
 - [Verovio](https://github.com/rism-digital/verovio) – please support [RISM](https://rism.digital/) and their amazing work
+- [Verovio PAE Editor](https://www.verovio.org/pae-editor.html) – many functions for quick and dirty PAE insertion were adapted from this editor
+- [mei-friend](https://github.com/mei-friend/mei-friend) – the side panel editing functions were taken from the mei-friend editor
 - [lz-midi](https://github.com/AAlittleWhite/lz-midi)

 I have just rudimentary programming skills, so this plugin is mostly vibe coded.